kaaproject/kaa-rfcs/0008/README.md

 - MQTT username/password (this does not authenticate the server)

 _Note: when using certificates for client authentication, it is recommended that separate certificates are issued for each client instance to limit the effect of compromising the private key.
-Unfortunately, that is not always possible (e.g. mass production device); in that case, it is recommended that some unique client identifier is passed using MQTT username/password and whitelists are used.
+Unfortunately, that is not always possible (e.g., mass production device); in that case, it is recommended that some unique client identifier is passed using MQTT username/password and whitelists are used.
 This, however, still does not provide good security and is merely an identification technique, especially in case when unique client identifier does not have enough entropy.
 In any case, when a key is compromised, it must be revoked as soon as possible._